|Pilot 1st Lt. Spears R. Lanford, O-401186 (MIA / KIA) AL

 Ditched May 28, 1942

-Built by Martin.
+Built by Martin in Baltimore, Maryland.
 Delivered to the U. S. Army Air Force (USAAF) as B-26 Marauder serial number 40-1467.
 Disassembled and shipped as cargo aboard a ship from the United States to Melbourne.
 Reassembled by Commonwealth Aircraft Corporation (CAC).

 Assigned to the 22nd Bombardment Group on May 5, 1942 and flown to Queensland.
 Operating from 7-Mile Drome near Port Moresby, this bomber flew a total of three combat missions, the first on May 21, 1942.

 This mission was originally planned for May 27, 1942, but was delayed a day due to a Japanese air raid against 7-Mile Drome and bad weather.

 On May 28, 1942 one of five B-26s that took off from 7-Mile Drome near Port Moresby on a bombing mission against Lae Airfield.
 Over the target, the bombers observed Zeros taking off from the airfield below.
 Over the airfield, they were met with accurate anti-aircraft fire.
 Intercepted by at least six A6M2 Zeros of the Tainan Kōkūtai.

 Attacked, this aircraft was hit and observed to have its left engine on fire following which it ditched or crashed into into Huon Gulf roughly two miles off Lae.
 Credit for the shoot down was given A6M2 Zero pilots PO1 Saburo Sakai and Lt(jg) Jun-ichi Sasai.